-This article is a Jean Hailes free health article which can republished free of charge in your organisation's website, blog, newsletter or magazine.
+This article is a Jean Hailes free health article which can be republished free of charge in your organisation's website, blog, newsletter or magazine.
 There are some simple guidelines to follow when republishing Jean Hailes' free health articles.
-Please read the guidelines before using the article in your organisation's publications and learn more.
+Please read the guidelines before using the article in your organisation's publications.

 Was it the reheated leftovers from three – or was it four or five – days ago?
 Or the sandwich you bought one day from that café you thought looked a bit dirty?
 Or maybe it was the salad that spent too long out of the fridge?
 Whatever the culprit, chances are you've been affected by food poisoning at some point in your life.

 Food poisoning affects an estimated 4.1 million people in Australia every year.
 The symptoms of food poisoning can range from mild to severe, but there are steps you can take to reduce your risk, says Jean Hailes dietitian Stephanie Pirotta.